kkdey/GSSG/README.md

 6) Download all sumstats you want to analyze and put them in SUMSTATS_PATH (https://alkesgroup.broadinstitute.org/LDSCORE/all_sumstats/)

-You can postprocess the LDSC output using following codes
+You can postprocess the LDSC output across traits using following codes

 	  - `ldsc_postprocess_taustar.R`: calculate tau-star metric for S2G annotations of a gene set